Banana & Milk Chocolate Muffins

 Using a mechanical ice cream scoop (or of course two spoons, though I do recommend investing in the former!), divide the batter evenly amongst each muffin case.

-Sprinkle some of the cinnamon sugar on top of each muffin, then bake for 18 minutes, or until a skewer inserted in the middle comes out with no wet batter on it.
+Sprinkle some of the cinnamon sugar on top of each muffin, then bake for 5 minutes, bring the oven down to 170°C and bake for a further 15 minutes, or until a skewer inserted in the middle comes out with no wet batter on it.

 Leave to cool for about 20 minutes.
 If desired, drizzle with some extra melted milk chocolate using a spoon or piping bag, before digging in (there's really nothing better than eating these warm from the oven!)